pletourneau/beepBoop/README.md

 Code: beepBoop(5);
 Expected Output: [1,2,3,4,5]

-Test 1: "if returned array includes the number 3, 3 should be replaced by 'Won't you be my neighbor?'"
+Test 1: "find each instance of the number three in arr, and push the indexof each instance into a new array 'indexArr'"
-Code: beepBoop(5);
+Code: beepBoop(13);
-Expected Output: [1,2,"Won't you be my neighbor?",4,5]
+Expected Output: indexArr = [2, 12]

 ```